cmscinterviews/cmscinterviews.github.io/_posts/2017-01-30-welcome-to-the-course.md

 ## Any Prerequisites?
-The minimum prerequisite for this course is a solid understanding of data structures and algorithms from CMSC 132.
-Students in CMSC 351 will better understand the algorithms portion of the course but find the communication portion of this course incredibly useful.
+The minimum prerequisite for this course is a solid understanding of data structures and algorithms from *CMSC 132*.
+Students in *CMSC 351* will better understand the algorithms portion of the course but find the communication portion of this course incredibly useful.